eye-division/lucytennyson-yoga/classes.md

 #### **TUESDAY**

-4\.15pm - 5.15pm New ultra slow and gentle class at North Oxford Association, Summetown.
-Term starts 10th September.&nbsp;*Cost &pound;8.*
+4\.15pm - 5.15pm Gentle class using chairs at North Oxford Association, Summertown.
+Term starts 14th January.&nbsp;*Cost &pound;8.*

 6pm - 7.15pm University of Oxford staff class, 61 Banbury Road, **Oxford.** All staff, post-docs and researchers (and their friends/family) welcome, please contact me for details.&nbsp; The focus is on stretching and relaxing after work, and beginners welcome.
 We currently meet at 61 Banbury Road, next to Gee’s.
 Cost &pound;7.